Window: Stained glass

 A stained glass window is a window composed of pieces of colored glass, transparent, translucent or opaque, frequently portraying persons or scenes.
 Typically the glass in these windows is separated by lead glazing bars.
 Stained glass windows were popular in Victorian houses and some Wrightian houses, and are especially common in churches.

 French

-A French door has two rows of upright rectangular glass panes (lights) extending its full length; and two of these doors on an exterior wall and without a mullion separating them, that open outward with opposing hinges to a terrace or porch, are referred to as a French window.
+A French door has two columns of upright rectangular glass panes (lights) extending its full length; and two of these doors on an exterior wall and without a mullion separating them, that open outward with opposing hinges to a terrace or porch, are referred to as a French window.
 Sometimes these are set in pairs or multiples thereof along the exterior wall of a very large room, but often, one French window is placed centrally in a typically sized room, perhaps among other fixed windows flanking the feature.
 French windows are known as porte-fenêtre in France and portafinestra in Italy, and frequently are used in modern houses.